linode/apl-docs/docs/for-devs/console/builds.md

 1. In the Console, click on `Apps` in the left menu and then open `Gitea`

-2. In the top menu of Gitea, click on `Explore` and then on the `green` repo
+2. In the top left menu of Gitea, click on `Explore` and then on the `green` repo

 3. Go to `Settings` (top right) and then to `Webhooks`